cassini1010/documentations/docs/PythonTricks.md

 ## `importlib` standard library:

-This moduel provides the `import_module` function, which allows you to programmatically import a module.
+This module provides the `import_module` function, which allows you to programmatically import a module.

 ## for-if-else operation:

-##### `list comprehension` and `generators` can be used interchnagably.
+##### `list comprehension` and `generators` can be used interchangeably.
 While generators are more memory efficient list comprehensions are not.

 ```python
 # using for and if list comprehension and generator